 SECTION 3.
 PURCHASE PRICE

-The purchase price for the Receivables (“Purchase Price”) shall be the aggregate of USD 232,238 (two hundred thirty-two thousand two hundred thirty-eight United States Dollars) which shall be payable by wire transfer of immediately available funds to the following account of the Assignor:
+The purchase price for the Receivables (“Purchase Price”) shall be the aggregate of USD $232,238 (two hundred thirty-two thousand two hundred thirty-eight United States Dollars) which shall be payable by wire transfer of immediately available funds to the following account of the Assignor:

 Account Name: Spreedly, Inc.